RhysTyler112/User-Centric-Frontend-Development--Build-n-Blend/README.md

 ## Features Left to Implement

-* Additional lego set may be on offer and broken down between small, medium and large.
+* Additional lego sets may be on offer and broken down between small, medium and large.
 * Updated gallery with additional images.
 * In the future, there could page dedicated to our menu and inventory of the lego set we offer

 ---

 ## Technologies Used